 Coursework required as part of terms of admission may not be waived.

 Students enrolled in the Dual Degree MS/MBA Program are jointly advised by their academic advisor for Computer Science in Seaver College and the MBA program Director in the College of Business Administration.
-It is recommended that incoming students take 12 semester hours of Computer Science courses per fall and spring semester and complete the M.S. in year one of the dual-degree program, then begin the MBA curriculum in year two.
+It is recommended that incoming students take 12 semester hours of Computer Science courses per fall and spring semester and complete the MS in year one of the dual-degree program, then begin the MBA curriculum in year two.

 Code | Title | Semester Hours |